db0/Android-Netrunner-OCTGN/README.md

 * Fix for Rabbit Hole ability not costing any credits.
 * Fix for tinkering revealing an ICEs name.
+* Can now Inspect Opponent's card with "Inspect Target"

 ### v2.1.4